 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Honor Harrington #13 series and is a This military science fiction is a hardcover edition that was published by Baen Books on March 6, 2012 and has 458 pages.
+It is part of the Honor Harrington #13 series and is a military science fiction that was published by Baen Books on March 6, 2012 and has 458 pages.

 Explore it on Goodreads or Amazon.